-• The Mexican grey wolf is the most endangered wolf in the world.
+- The Mexican wolf is the rarest subspecies of gray wolf in North America.